fserb/bkc/pages/bouncing/bouncing.md

   b.vel.y -= colvel * col.y;
 ```

 Finally, we mark both circles as having been bounced.
-And we are done with the
+And we are done with all
-all the physics we will need to simulate for this effect,
+the physics we will need for this effect.

 ```op:++